apache/druid/docs/content/development/extensions-core/orc.md

 ### Hadoop Job Properties
 Like most Hadoop jobs, the best outcomes will add `"mapreduce.job.user.classpath.first": "true"` or `"mapreduce.job.classloader": "true"` to the `jobProperties` section of `tuningConfig`.
-Note that it is likely if using `"mapreduce.job.classloader": "true"` in the `jobProperties` of the indexing task that you will need to set `mapreduce.job.classloader.system.classes` to include `-org.apache.hadoop.hive.` to instruct Hadoop to load `org.apache.hadoop.hive` classes from the application jars instead of system jars, e.g.
+Note that it is likely if using `"mapreduce.job.classloader": "true"` that you will need to set `mapreduce.job.classloader.system.classes` to include `-org.apache.hadoop.hive.` to instruct Hadoop to load `org.apache.hadoop.hive` classes from the application jars instead of system jars, e.g.

 ```json
 ...